Wordle Lab

 This is simply a shortcut to avoid clicking each tile individually.
 The guess will still need to be applied using the Apply button.

-πŸ› οΈ Advanced Mode Pattern Search Input
+πŸ› οΈ Advanced Mode Text Filter

 • ?: Exactly one letter (e.g.,A?EACE, APE, ARE)